justinchoi001/LESA-Tests/LESA/baseline/support/src/LESA - Support - Custom Filters.markdown

 	(f) **Primary Browser:**		Firefox 20+
 1. Click Upload New in the Portal-ext section
 1. Upload a .txt file
-1. Flag the "This portal-ext is current" check box if it is not already flagged
 1. Click Upload New in the Patch Level section
 1. Upload a .txt file
-1. Flag the "This patch level is current" check box if it is not already flagged
 1. Click the Submit button
 1. Assert that the system redirects to the newly created ticket.
 1. Click Back to Previous Page